google/asylo/README.md

 In the above example, we use the following Docker flags:

++   `-it` is used to allocate an interactive terminal in which the command is run.
 +   `--rm` is used to automatically delete the temporary container after the command completes so that unnecessary images don't persist on disk.
 +   `-v` is used to map local files to paths inside the container.